jamigibbs/and-the-winner-is/README.md

 #### Database

 Designing the database schema was my first task as that would set the foundation for the steps following it.
-I spent some time considering if I could (or should) keep track of a user's voting history because a) it wasn't explicitly set in the requirements of this project and b) it would add a layer of complexity that may not necessarily be worth the effort.
+I spent some time considering if I could (or should) keep track of a user's voting history because a) it wasn't explicitly set in the requirements of this project and b) it would add a layer of complexity that may not be worth the effort.

 Ultimately, I decided that the complexity wouldn't bring much additional overhead and I could still meet the project requirements; a single user vote tallied for each framework.

-Each vote could also be given a relationship with it's respective framework and adding a country node was a natural addition which allowed the graph to truly show interesting relationships between users, countries, and votes.
+Each vote could also be given a relationship with its respective framework and adding a country node was a natural addition which allowed the graph to truly show interesting relationships between users, countries, and votes.
 With that decided, the Neo4j graph database seemed like a natural fit.

 To meet the basic requirements of the project, each user's set of votes are treated like linked lists where we can traverse the list to the last voting node where the most recent vote would be found.